Royal babies and insta-mums: The pressure to be the perfect parent

 The Evening Standard reported that glossy images both of celebs and of their own friends often made participants feel bad.
 Over 80% said Instagram and Facebook “added pressure to be the perfect mum”.
-Nearly 60% said Instagram gives them a ‘fear of missing out’, and 40% said it makes them feel anxious.
+Nearly 60% said Instagram gives them anxiety and a ‘fear of missing out’, and 40% said it makes them feel anxious.

 60% of respondents admitted to editing their own social media feed to present a more positive picture of their lives.

 Actress Blake Lively, who is a mother of two, said she used to love following parenting-related Instagram accounts.
 But when she gave birth, she realised there was a huge gap between the images she was seeing and the realities of motherhood.
-While insta-mums are posting images of apple pie and quiet afternoons snuggling with baby, “my kid’s…sticking things in the dog’s ear…putting holes in the walls”, she said.
+While insta-mums are posting images of apple pie and quiet afternoons snuggling with baby, “my kid’s…sticking things in the dog’s ear…putting holes in the walls.”
 Suddenly those social media accounts she’d once loved became “torture”.